 Polyurethane insulation is available as a liquid sprayed foam and rigid foam board.
 It can also be made into laminated insulation panels with a variety of facings.

 Sprayed or foamed-in-place applications of polyurethane insulation are usually cheaper than installing foam boards, and these applications usually perform better because the liquid foam molds itself to all of the surfaces.
 All closed-cell polyurethane foam insulation made today is produced with a non-HCFC (hydrochlorofluorocarbon) gas as the foaming agent.

 Some manufacturers use polyurethane as the insulating material in structural insulated panels (SIPs).
 Foam board or liquid foam can be used to manufacture a SIP.
 Liquid foam can be injected between two wood skins under considerable pressure, and, when hardened, the foam produces a strong bond between the foam and the skins.
-Wall panels made of polyurethane are typically 3.5 (89 mm) thick.
+Wall panels made of polyurethane are typically 3.5 inches (89 mm) thick.
 Ceiling panels are up to 7.5 inches (190 mm) thick.
 These panels, although more expensive, are more fire and water vapor-diffusion resistant than EPS.
-They also insulate 30% to 40% better per given thickness.
+They also insulate 30% to 40% better for given thickness.

-Vermiculite and Perlite Insulation Materials
+Perlite Insulation Materials

 Cementitious Foam Insulation Material

 Cementitious insulation material is a cement-based foam used as sprayed-foam or foamed-in-placed insulation.
 One type of cementitious spray foam insulation known as aircrete® contains magnesium silicate and has an initial consistency similar to shaving cream.
 Air krete® is pumped into closed cavities.
 Cementitious foam costs about as much as polyurethane foam, is nontoxic and nonflammable, and is made from minerals (like magnesium oxide) extracted from seawater.